facebook youtube twitter instagram Whatsapp telegram

-When it comes to shingle roofing, many homeowners find themselves stuck between two common choices: 3-tab shingles and architectural shingles.
-While both fall under the umbrella of asphalt shingle roofs, they are not created equal.
+When it comes to shingle roofing, a lot of homeowners end up choosing between two popular types: 3-tab shingles and architectural shingles.
+Both are considered asphalt shingle roofs, but they’re not exactly the same.

 What Is Shingle Roofing and Why Does It Matter?

-Shingle roofing is one of the most widely used systems in North America for residential homes.
+Shingle roofs are one of the most common kind of roofs for residences in North America.
 Its appeal lies in affordability, variety, and ease of installation.
 Most houses, particularly those with sloped roofing, rely on some form of asphalt shingle roofs for their protective covering.

 But not all shingles perform the same.
 Whether you're reaching out to a shingle roofer in Whistler or comparing products at a hardware store, you’ll come across the terms “3-tab” and “architectural.”
 Knowing the distinctions helps ensure you’re choosing the right material for your shingle roofing needs.